swiss-ai-center/a-guide-to-mlops/docs/clean-up.md

 Here is a checklist of all the resources and environments you created.

-!!! tip

-    You can click on the list items to mark them as completed if needed.

 - [ ] The cloud provider Kubernetes cluster
 - [ ] The cloud provider container registry
 - [ ] The cloud provider S3 bucket